GiorgioMorales/giorgiomorales.github.io/content/authors/admin/_index.md

 current member of the Numerical Intelligent Systems Laboratory (NISL).
 I hold a BS in mechatronic engineering from the National University of Engineering, Peru, and an MS in computer science from Montana State University, USA.
-My research interests are Deep Learning, Explainable Machine Learning, Computer Vision, and Precision Agriculture.
+My research interests are Symbolic Regression, Explainable Machine Learning, and Uncertainty Quantification.
 For a complete Academic CV, please visit [here](uploads/Giorgio_Morales_Academic_CV.pdf).